How to sharpen your garden tools

-Advice on sharpening garden tools in good condition with a step-by-step video on how to sharpen secateurs.
-You'll also find tips on how to sharpen shears
+Advice on sharpening garden tools, with a step-by-step video on how to sharpen shears.
+You'll also find all the products you need to get the job done.

-Good garden tools are essential.
-They make light work of day-to-day garden tasks and help to keep the job at hand productive and enjoyable.
-However, when it comes to sharpening tools such as shears and secateurs, these benefits are lost if the tools are blunt.
+Good garden pruning tools are essential.
+They make light work of day-to-day garden tasks such as deadheading, pruning roses, coppicing and so on.
+However, when it comes to tools such as shears and secateurs, these benefits are lost if the tools are blunt.

 Here's some advice and handy tips to help you sharpen your tools and keep them working well for longer.